The beginning of the school year means it’s s.m.a.r.t goal-writing time for elementary teachers.

 As the population of second-language learners grows, the need for educators who are able to strategically integrate English-as-a-Second Language instructional techniques will become even more vital.

-Even if you don’t consider yourself an ESL teacher, having even one student in your classroom with second language needs is enough for you to learn at least a few ESL strategies to put into your teaching toolkit.
+Even if you don’t consider yourself an ESL teacher, having even 1 student in your classroom with second language needs is enough for you to learn at least a few ESL strategies to put into your teaching toolkit.